Coral reef restoration: Line nursery

 In suspended line nurseries, two vertical line nurseries are placed apart from each other so they are parallel vertically in the water column.
 They are then connected together with rope tied perpendicularly between the two.
-Coral is then attached to this rope, but it is partially dangling off the lines so there is less contact with the rope itself.
-Less contact between the coral and the suspension lines leads to lower the partial mortality of the corals.
-Although these structures have some partial mortality, studies show high survival of the whole nursery (in both vertical and suspended).
-Raising corals on line structures increases the distance between the coral colonies and potential predators, benthic diseases, and there is less space to compete for.
-Corals grown in line nurseries need to be moved to fixed substrates after an initial growth period, while those propagated on fixed structures can grow indefinitely.
+Fragments are then attached to this rope, but dangle off the line so there is less contact with the rope itself.
+This reduces the mortality of the fragments.Studies report high survival rates of the nursery as a whole (in both vertical and suspended configurations).
+Line structures increase the distance between the fragments and predators, benthic disease, and compete less for space.
+Line nursery corals are moved to fixed substrates after an initial growth period.

+Structure nursery

-Fixed structure nurseries are frames attached to the seafloor.
-These nurseries are often made from materials like PVC, plastic mesh, and cinder blocks.
+Fixed structure nurseries are attached to the seafloor.
+These nurseries are typically made from materials such as steel, PVC, plastic mesh, or cinder blocks.

-There are likely no differences in growth rates between corals grown horizontally in fixed nurseries, versus those grown vertically in line nurseries.
-Although, the survival rate of these nurseries are lower than line nurseries.
-A 2008 study found that fixed structure nurseries had a 43% survival rate, while line nurseries had a 100% survival rate.
-Initial mortality of fixed structure nurseries is also likely dependent on the time of year that the corals are transplanted.
-It is important to limit stressors that newly grafted corals are exposed to.
+Initial mortality of fixed structure nurseries may depend on the time of year that the corals are transplanted.
+It is important to limit stressors that newly fragmented corals are exposed to.

-A "coral tree" is the first type of nursery of its kind where coral is completely suspended in the water column.
-Low cost and availability of materials to create these coral trees make them an ideal method for propagation.
-These nurseries are less susceptible to damage from wave action, there is less interaction between benthic predators and disease, and reduced entanglement risk for other marine life (compared to line nurseries).
-Because these nurseries are only anchored in one place, there is minimal impact to the seafloor, they are portable and easily transported by one person, and they can be easily adjusted if depth is an issue.
+A coral tree nursery suspends coral in the water column.
+Low cost and availability of materials make them ideal for propagation.
+These nurseries are less susceptible to damage from wave action, interact less with benthic predators and disease, and reduce entanglement risk for other marine life (compared to line nurseries).
+Because these nurseries are anchored only in one place, they minimally impact the seafloor.
+They are portable and easily transported by one person, and they can be moved if depth becomes an issue.